Cedar Pergolas & Patio Covers | Fixup Experts — The Woodlands TX

 Outdoor Kitchen / Premium Build

 A pergola has open or slatted top — partial shade, decorative columns, lets some sun through.
 A patio cover has solid roof — full rain protection, full shade.
 In Houston we often build hybrid: solid roof over part of the structure (for furniture) with open pergola section (for plants or decorative).
-Pricing similar; choice depends on how you'll use the space.
+The choice depends on how you'll use the space — we'll help you figure out which makes sense during the free estimate visit.

 Yes — when built properly.
 We design for at least 110 mph wind loads.
 This means: concrete-set posts, structural-rated lumber sized for span, hurricane ties at all connections, and through-bolts not screws for primary fasteners.
 Cheap installs using deck screws and undersized lumber fail in 60-70 mph winds — we've replaced several after storm damage.